 Tony appears briefly in Tom Holland’s first solo Spidey movie, Homecoming.
 He mostly shows up for short, CGI-heavy scenes in which he scolds Peter.

-not exactly essential in the character’s canon, but if you want full context for what’s coming up between these two, you don’t want to skip this.
+Not exactly essential in the character’s canon, but if you want full context for what’s coming up between these two, you don’t want to skip this.

 Avengers: Infinity War (2018)

 Big bananas, now!
-Infinity War is the first part of the Infinity Saga’s conclusion — action-heavy, satisfying, and featuring the full weighty threat of Thanos, one of the best Marvel villains.
+Infinity War is the first part of the Infinity Saga’s conclusion — action-heavy, satisfying, and featuring the full-weighty threat of Thanos, one of the best Marvel villains.

-The shocking final scene sees half of the heroes we spent a decade getting to know snapped out of existence when Thanos successfully creates his Infinity Gauntlet utilising all of the Infinity Stones, leaving Tony stranded with Nebula.
+The shocking final scene sees half of the heroes we spent a decade getting to know snapped out of existence when Thanos successfully creates his Infinity Gauntlet utilizing all of the Infinity Stones, leaving Tony stranded with Nebula.

 Avengers: Endgame (2019)

-We’re in the endgame, now.
-Really, we are, because this last movie before Phase 4 is sadly the last hurrah for Iron Man in the MCU, discounting any future comeback or variants.
+We’re in the endgame now.
+Really, we are because this last movie before Phase 4 is sadly the last hurrah for Iron Man in the MCU, discounting any future comeback or variants.

 Tony’s journey in the fantasy movie begins when Captain Marvel rescues him from near death in space.
 After the five year time-jump, we find out he has had a daughter and settled down with Pepper.